 U.S. manufacturing is becoming increasingly attractive to global companies and foreign investment due to the costs and risks associated with offshoring production.
-Escalating offshore wages, interruptions in unstable supply chains and shifting perspectives toward using total cost for objective decision-making are causing a growing number of manufacturers to consider locations in the U.S.
+Escalating offshore wages, interruptions in unstable supply chains and shifting perspectives toward using total cost for objective decision-making, are causing a growing number of manufacturers to consider locations in the U.S.

 Reshoring a Supply-Chain Strategy

-When companies source in the U.S., they can take advantage of the world’s largest market and leaner supply chains since production is located closer to consumers.
+When companies source in the U.S., they can take advantage of the world’s largest market and leaner supply chains, since production is located closer to consumers.
 This affords them the flexibility to quickly respond to customers’ changing demands, a critical component for U.S. competitiveness.

 By producing closer to consumers, manufacturers are able to eliminate the large run production requirements and sizable inventories common to manufacturing offshore.
 They can remove intellectual property risks and realize the benefits of innovation, quality and flexibility by putting American-made ingenuity behind sourcing decisions.

-E-sourcing, Restoring and Maintaining a Resilient U.S. Supply Chain Network
+E-sourcing and Restoring and Maintaining a Resilient U.S. Supply Chain Network

-What effect has years of offshoring had on the American supply chain?
+But what effect has years of offshoring had on the American supply chain?
 During the “herd” mentality of offshoring, U.S. supply chains incurred structural damage.
-Some U.S. manufacturers downsized operations, closed or moved offshore.
+Some U.S. manufacturers have downsized operations, closed or moved offshore.
 New U.S. supply chains must be restored and managed through a central channel.
 The inability to locate qualified U.S. suppliers and coordinate supply with demand in real-time are issues that seriously impact sourcing in the U.S. today.

-Innovation and automation in U.S.-based sourcing technology is necessary to achieve a level of global competitiveness.
+Innovation and automation in U.S. based sourcing technology is necessary to achieve a level of global competitiveness.
 Success in U.S. sourcing demands a high-tech e-sourcing platform to connect buyers with suppliers.
-A cloud-based, supply chain marketplace for “Made in America” parts is critical to empowering buyer-supplier connectivity.
+A cloud-based, supply chain marketplace for “Made in America” parts is critical to empowering buyer/supplier connectivity.

 The manual paper methods of the past can’t compete in today’s global environment.
-An internet-based e-sourcing system can be accessed from anywhere and is inseparably connected with quick, easy, thorough research of new suppliers and the successful setup of a strong supplier base.
+An internet-based e-sourcing system can be accessed from anywhere and is inseparably connected with quick, easy, thorough research of new suppliers and the successful set-up of a strong supplier base.
 The primary factor in rebuilding the U.S. manufacturing base is in streamlining supplier discovery and delivering communication and collaboration ability to the buyer-supplier relationship.

 At Fabricating.com, we believe a multi-channel platform is the most effective way to optimize coordination and productivity.
 The director of purchasing at Mercury Corporation told me he turned to our e-sourcing platform to access a network of qualified suppliers.
 He said he finds e-sourcing “a perfect way for us to reach new U.S.-based machine shops with ready capacity at the exact moment we need their capabilities.”